…At the heart of the community, creating opportunities for all…

 Presented for the determination to reach out to the entire community in welcoming and arranging annual football tournaments for children with disabilities, whilst at the same time, developing the same awareness of thegame through team play.

-Playing in the Timperley & District Junior Football League, Broadheath Central Junior Football Club is based in Broadheath, Altrincham.
-Formed in 1999, it has now grown to be one of the largest and most successful clubs in Trafford, with over 400 members and 32 teams.
+Playing in the Timperley & District Junior Football League, Broadheath Central Football Club is based in Broadheath, has now grown to be one of the largest and most successful clubs in Trafford, with over 650 members and 50+ teams.